blue-build/modules/README.md

 For the short module description (`shortdesc:`), the following guidelines apply:
 - The description should start with a phrase like "The glorb module reticulates splines" or "The tree module can be used to plant trees".

+### `module.yml`

+A `module.yml` is the metadata file for a public module, used on the website to generate module reference pages.
+May be used in future projects to showcase modules and supply some defaults for them.

+#### `name:`

+The name of the module, same as the name of the directory and script.

+#### `shortdesc:`

+A short description of the module, ideally not more than one sentence long.
+This is used in website metadata or anywhere a shorter module description is needed.

+#### `readme:`

+The URL to the raw contents of the module’s `README.md` in plain text, not HTML.
+The README may include a top-level heading for readability, but it will be stripped out in favor of `name:` when the README is ingested for the website.

+#### `typespec:`

+The URL to the raw contents of the module’s `<modulename>.tsp` [TypeSpec](https://typespec.io/) definition in plain text.
+This will be used for configuration validation in the editor and CLI, and for generating documentation for the module.
+Please document each configuration option carefully.

+#### `example:`

+A YAML string of example configuration showcasing the configuration options available with inline documentation to describe them.
+Some of the configuration options may be commented out, with comments describing why one might enable them.
+The intention here is that the example would be a good place to copy-paste from to get started.

 ### Boot-time Modules
 > [!IMPORTANT]